Tummy Tuck Maryland

-Sometimes, it involves muscle tightening from the belly button and below.
+Sometimes, it involves tightening the muscle from the belly button and below.
 The belly button is tugged downward but left intact.
-It often (but not always) leaves a shorter scar than a full tummy tuck.
+It often (but not always) leaves a shorter scar.

 Instead, a panniculectomy is an alternative procedure that just removes a wedge of skin and fat in the lower abdomen.
-It does not elevate the abdominal wall skin.
+It does not elevate the skin.

 The belly button is removed with a panniculectomy.
 It sounds strange, but you don’t need it.

 Yes, we made up a name for a special tummy tuck procedure.
 It’s performed by Dr Tattelbaum on rare occasions, and we’ve never seen anyone else describe it.